angelknla/portfolio/README.md

-# Portfólio João Túlio
+# Portfolio Angel Canela

-Este projeto foi criado com CRA (Create React App).
+This Project was created using React (Create React App).

-Este é meu site para me apresentar, aqui coloco minhas habilidades, portfólio, e formas de contato.

-## Tecnologias usadas:
+## Technologies used:
 - React
 - Typescript
 - Styled Components